anujmumbaikar/SocialConnect-FullStack/README.md

 - Follow/unfollow users and notification system
 ---

-## MongoDB Aggregation Pipelines —
+## MongoDB Aggregation Pipelines
-I use **MongoDB Aggregation Pipelines** for better performance and scalability across user interactions (likes, saves, followers, etc.).
+I use MongoDB Aggregation Pipelines for better performance and scalability across user interactions (likes, saves, followers, etc.).

 ### Why?
-Instead of storing **likes directly inside the post document**, which leads to array updates and performance issues, we moved such data into **separate collections** and join them efficiently using aggregation.
+Instead of storing likes directly inside the post document, which leads to array updates and performance issues, we moved such data into separate collections and join them efficiently using aggregation.

-### For E.g :
+### For Example:
-> _"Instead of saving likes into the same posts table, even if a single person again dislikes, then the whole array sorting would be expensive."_
+> "Instead of saving likes into the same posts table, even if a single person again dislikes, then the whole array sorting would be expensive."
 We apply this same strategy for:
 - Followers / Following
-- Comments.
+- Comments
 ---

 ## Environment Variables